 Fossil fuel-powered ferries are, however, highly polluting – emitting CO₂, SO₂, NOₓ and particulate matter.
 Diesel-electric hybrid ferries are a more environment-friendly alternative, but are not entirely emission-free.
 Meanwhile, all-electric ferries have zero emissions, but current battery technology does not offer sufficient capacity to cover longer distances due to weight and volume.

 The system is fully integrated and comprises an engine, hydrogen fuel cells, drivetrain and battery.
-It will be sold under Westcon’s signature brand name, e-SEAMatic® BLUE.
+It will be sold under the brand name e-SEAMatic® BLUE.

 The system will also help to reduce overall emissions from passenger ferry transport.
 It is estimated that Norled’s liquid hydrogen ferry will spare the environment for approximately 4 000 metric tons of CO₂ emissions annually.

-Founded in Norway in 1988, Westcon Power & Automation has been developing energy storage solutions since 2013.
-Westcon delivered the power and automation systems for the zero-emission sightseeing boat Future of the Fjords, which was awarded 2018 “Ship of the Year” at SMM.
-The company has a number of other electric and hydrogen-based projects underway.
+SEAM was known as Westcon Power & Automation until 2021.
+Westcon was founded in Norway in 1988 and began developing energy storage solutions in 2013.
+The company delivered the power and automation systems for the zero-emission sightseeing boat Future of the Fjords, which was awarded 2018 “Ship of the Year” at SMM.

 World’s first maritime power system combining a battery with hydrogen fuel cells